ncsa/ncsa_system_documentation/docs/source/index.rst

 :ref:`generic`
 -----------------

-System-generic documentation is on topics that are applicable across multiple NCSA computing resources, such as:
+System-generic documentation is on topics that are applicable across multiple NCSA computing resources, such as :ref:`logging_in` and :ref:`slurm`.

-- :ref:`logging_in`
-- :ref:`slurm`
-- :ref:`transfer`
-- `and more! <../source/system_generic/index.rst>`_

 :ref:`licensed`
 -------------------